If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 How to assess whether to renew your life insurance policy?

 So, it is settled.
-Life insurance renewal premium rates are usually exorbitantly high.
-Which begs the question – Should you renew your term life policy?
+Term Life insurance renewal premium rates are usually exorbitantly high.
+Which begs the question – Should you extend your term life insurance?

 It depends on your health.
-Unless you have a health condition — such as cancer — that makes you uninsurable, you are likely to find a new term life policy more affordable.
-Here is the low-down on how to smartly assess whether to renew your term life insurance policy.
+Unless you have a health condition — such as cancer — that makes you uninsurable, you are likely to find a new term life insurance policies more affordable.
+Here is the low-down on how to smartly assess whether to extend your term life insurance policy.

 Step 1 – Be mindful of the term expiry date